tonyriverms/DoNetExtensions/DataAnalytics.md

 However, it is very unfortunate that even though C# now supports interactive scripting, it still primarily focuses on software engineering.
 For example, its design of new ValueTuple is still under the philosophy that everything needs to be perfect for a large-scale teamwork, so the tuple  has to be immutable, otherwise things like its GetHashCode will be inconsistent now and then.
 The philosophy behind DS or ML is that it is a small teamwork and everyoen well knows everyone else in the team, so things like ValueTuple can be mutable even it brings inconsistency.
 Our **_objective is to make .NET better for data pre-processing as best as we can_**.

+First see [Essential Extensions](MustHaveExtensions.md) that brings in some extensions for more Python-style coding, the "In" method and the "ForEach" shortcut.

 13) [Mutable Tuples for Data Processing](#MutableTuplesforDataProcessing)

 14. [Dictionary-Based Counting](#DictionaryBasedCounting)